Manage Muscle Tension, Stress, And Anxiety For Better Health & Less Pain

 If you notice symptoms of stress or anxiety that present ongoing concerns, it may help to consult with a medical or mental health professional.
 You can reach out to a primary care physician, a therapist, a psychiatrist, or someone else who can serve on your care team.

-Learning to listen to your muscles and body signals
+Learning to listen to your body signals

 Learning to listen to your body signals often starts with making a conscious effort to check in with yourself and be aware of how your body feels.
 For example, you may start making an effort throughout the day to assess whether you feel tension in your neck, shoulders, or jaw, Being present in the moment with your body may help you to identify potential concerns more quickly and mindfully.
 You might set an alarm on your phone to remind yourself to consider your stress level throughout the day.